-For pediatric transplant recipients, MPA drug level monitoring is routinely done to assess individual patient's drug exposure.
+For pediatric transplant recipients, MPA limited-sampling AUC pharmacokinetic testing is routinely done to assess individual patient's drug exposure.

-For adult heart transplant patients, although not routinely done, if a patient shows signs MPA gastrointestinal side effects or rejection, a follow up level may be obtained four to eight weeks after the initial level to ensure appropriate dosage.
+For adult heart transplant patients, although not routinely done, if a patient shows signs of MPA gastrointestinal side effects or rejection, a follow up level may be obtained four to eight weeks after the initial level to ensure appropriate dosage.